peter88213/yw-cnv/README.md

 * The yWriter 6/7 project to rewrite must exist in the same folder as the document.
 * If both yw6 and yw7 project files exist, yw7 is rewritten.

-### Import from yw6/7 project

-Generate a "standard manuscript" formatted OpenDocument textfile from a yWriter 6/7 project.

-* The document is placed in the same folder as the yWriter project.
-* Document's filename: `<yW project name>.odt`.

 ### Create a new yw7 project